samvera-labs/newspaper_works/README.md

 <!-- /TOC -->

-# Introduction
-The Newspapers in Samvera is an IMLS grant funded project to develop newspaper specific functionality for the [Samvera](http://samvera.org/) Hyrax framework.

-## Documentation
-We are currently working on adding and updating documentation on our [Project Wiki](https://github.com/marriott-library/newspaper_works/wiki)

 # Overview
 The Newspaper Works gem provides work type models and administrative functionality for Hyrax-based Samvera applications in the space of scanned newspaper media.
 This gem can be included in a Digital Asset Management application based on Hyrax 2.5.x

+A complete list of the features for available in Newspaper_works can be found [here](https://github.com/marriott-library/newspaper_works/wiki/Features-Matrix)

+## Documentation
+We are currently working on adding and updating documentation on our [Project Wiki](https://github.com/marriott-library/newspaper_works/wiki)

 ## Purpose, Use, and Aims
 This gem, while not a stand-alone application, can be integrated into an application based on Hyrax 2.5.x easily to support a variety of cases for management, ingest, and archiving of primarily scanned (historic) newspaper archives.

-## Development Status
-This gem is currently under development.
-The development team is actively working on this project and is updating the codebase nightly.
-We are scheduled to release version 1.0 in September 2019.

-A public testing site is available for those interested in testing out the newspaper_works gem.
-[Newspaper Works Demo Site](https://newspaperworks.digitalnewspapers.org/) **NOTE:** The demo site may not be running the latest release of Newspapers_Works.

 ## Requirements